hcarminati/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**
+- The route to authenticate user (/userinfo) is vulnerable to NoSQL injection and the vulnerable code is directly using user-provided values in the query without any validation or sanitization.
+This allows the user to inject a malicious query object like username[$ne]= in the request which would modify the MongoDB query logic.

 2. Briefly explain how a malicious attacker can exploit them.
+- The attacker creates malicious requests to change the sql query to do that they want it to.
+In the case of ```http://localhost:3000/userinfo?username[$ne]=```, the query bypasses authentication and the query used would be ```User.findOne({ username: { $ne: '' } })``` which would get any user that has the username that is not an empty string which would return all the users in the database with their passwords.

 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?
+- They extract the username from the query parameter and sanitized the username input to prevent the NoSQL injection.
+The inputted is checked to see if it is a string nad anny non alphanumeic characters are removed.